gskielian/Server-Setup-Notes/Ubuntu64-setup/README.md

 ### You are finally ready to install Mongo! (and Monk!)

-Just type the following into the command line, and watch as npm magically finds and installs `monk` and `mongo` :smiley:
+Just type the following into the command line, and watch as npm magically finds and installs `monk` and `mongodb` :smiley:

 ```bash
 npm install